seguyy/seguyy/README.md

 # Hi 👋 I am Següy

 ## About Me
 I'm a data scientist with a strong passion for AI, the kind of person who spends every day learning something new to stay ahead of the field.
-I recently completed my Master’s in Big Data Analytics and I previously worked at [Google](https://github.com/google), [Meta](https://github.com/facebook) and [Adobe](https://github.com/adobe) in San Francisco, CA, experiences that taught me how technology works at its core and inspired the curiosity and problem-solving spirit I carry into every project.
+I studied Computer Science and completed my Master’s in Big Data Analytics.
+Previously, I worked at [Google](https://github.com/google), [Meta](https://github.com/facebook) and [Adobe](https://github.com/adobe) in San Francisco, CA, experiences that taught me how technology works at its core and inspired the curiosity and problem-solving spirit I carry into every project.

 ### I code with: